kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 **Quick Reference:**
 * `setup { drawing code }` - calls the drawing code once at the beginning of your program.
-* `draw { drawing code }` - calls the drawing code at the default refresh rate, which is 50 times a second.
+* `drawLoop { drawing code }` - calls the drawing code at the default refresh rate, which is 50 times a second.
 * `setRefreshRate(n)` - sets the refresh rate to `n` times per second.
 The next time a `clear()` is done, the refresh rate is reset to its default value of 50.
 * `erasePictures()` - erases all the pictures in the canvas.
 * `mathx.map(value, low1, high1, low2, high2)` - maps the given value from the range `(low1, high1)` to the range `(low2, high2)`